chiroptical/cataract/elm-app/README.md

 - [x] Add SSE and animation queue
   - [x] Add ports to Elm app
 - [ ] Add routing
+  - [ ] Need to run subscriptions on pages
+  - [ ] The EventSource should only be open on /#/overlay
 - [ ] Add ability to log in/out
 - [ ] Add admin queue
 - [ ] Get followers and subscribers from backend